Burnsville Center: 2000s-2010s

 2001 brought what was described as the first major renovation to the mall since its opening, 24 years before, even though there had been some updates in 1989.
-The renovation in 2001 introduced new stores, new carpet, a remodeled foot court, carousel, sky lights, improved lighting, and other amenities.
+The renovation in 2001 introduced new stores, new carpet, a remodeled food court, carousel, sky lights, improved lighting, and other amenities.
 One of the store changes from 2001 was Dayton's renaming itself to Marshall Field's.
-After acquiring Marshall Field's, Dayton's renamed all of their existing stores to the Marshall Field's name, was reflected on the store at Burnsville Center.
-Later Marshall Field's parent company, Target Corporation would sell their Marshall Field stores to May Company, and they would ultimately be rebranded in 2006 as Macy's.
-With the closing of Mervyn's in 2004, the mall took the opportunity to update that former anchor space into two separate anchors; and in 2006 added a Steve & Barry's on the lower level, and a Dick's Sporting Goods on the upper level.
-They also added an exterior lifestyle center next to the Dick's entrance, constructed a 50 foot tall stone hearth fireplace, and removed the carousel which had been added five years earlier.
+After acquiring Marshall Field's, Dayton's renamed all of its existing stores to the Marshall Field's name, was reflected on the store at Burnsville Center.
+Later Marshall Field's parent company, Target Corporation would sell its Marshall Field stores to May Company, and it would ultimately be rebranded in 2006 as Macy's.
+With the closing of Mervyn's in 2004, mall management took the opportunity to update that former anchor space into two separate anchors; and in 2006 added a Steve & Barry's on the lower level, and a Dick's Sporting Goods on the upper level.
+It also added an exterior lifestyle center next to the Dick's entrance, constructed a 50 foot tall stone hearth fireplace, and removed the carousel which had been added five years earlier.
 There was speculation that Burnsville Center was at a crossroads in April 2017, as malls were becoming less traditional and needed to reinvent themselves in order to stay vital.
 It was noted at this time that Burnsville Center had not had additions to the mall or added any developments in 10 years, while other area malls had upgraded and made needed changes to their properties.
-In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Burnsville Center, into Seritage Growth Properties.
+In 2015, Sears Holdings spun-off 235 of its properties, including the Sears at Burnsville Center, into Seritage Growth Properties.
 Sears closed this location in September 2017 as part of its plan to close 20 stores.

 On February 4, 2016, the first At Home location in Minnesota opened outside the mall.